romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

 ### Stateful Sets

-Using Stateful sets pods are created in sequential order .After one pod is up and running the other pod is created.We need a stateful set only if the instances need a stable name (or) the instances need to come up in ana order.Monty used for database instances.
+Using Stateful sets pods are created in sequential order .After one pod is up and running the other pod is created.We need a stateful set only if the instances need a stable name (or) the instances need to come up in ana order.Mostly used for database instances.
 Stateful set def file is same as deployment def file.

 Example: